Priyapriti/web3-trading/README.md

-# 📊 Trader Behavior vs Market Sentiment Analysis
+# Web3 Trading — Trader Behavior vs Market Sentiment Analysis

-## 🔍 Objective
+## One-line summary
-Analyzed how trader behavior (profitability, leverage, volume, risk) aligns or diverges from market sentiment (Fear vs Greed).
+Analyze how trader behavior (profitability, leverage, volume and risk) aligns with or diverges from market sentiment (Fear vs Greed).
+This repo contains the exploratory notebook, raw CSVs, and generated visual outputs used for the analysis.

 ## 📁 Project Structure